 The associate in science (AS) in radiography prepare you with the knowledge and experiences to become a successful entry-level radiography practitioner.

 Radiographers are highly skilled professionals qualified to work with X-rays, computed tomography, ultrasound, magnetic resonance imaging (MRI), and mammography technologies, and many others.
 You will be prepared for jobs in hospitals, physicians' offices, emergency rooms, surgery centers, laboratories, diagnostic imaging centers, and outpatient care centers.

 Our program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
 As a graduate, you would be eligible to apply for the national certification examination administered by the American Registry of Radiologic Technologists (ARRT).
 Methods of DeliveryThis program can be taken as a blend of on-site courses on Ball State's main campus in Muncie, Indiana, and online courses.
 Plus, there is an on-site clinical phase at Methodist Hospital (a Clarian Health facility) in Indianapolis.

-To learn more about this program and how to apply, go to the associate in science in radiography section of the Department of Physiology and Health Science website.
+To learn more about this program and how to apply, go to the associate in science in radiography section of the Department of Nutrition and Health Science website.
 Please note that admission to Ball State does not guarantee acceptance into the clinical phase of this program.
 The application process is competitive and only the top-scoring applicants are allowed into the clinical phase.

 Copyright © 2016 Ball State University 2000 W. University Ave.
 Muncie, IN 47306